 What Is The OME MT64?

 The name MT64 comes from the kit’s specs.
 It’s a monotube (MT), internal floating piston (IFP) shock.
-It can provide up to 3″ of lift, depending on your application.
+It can provide up to 3″ of lift.
 From there, though, the MT64 cranks every spec up a notch.

 For starters, it features a 63.5mm (round up to 64 to get that part of the name) piston and an extra beefy shock body that’s 2.8″ in diameter.
 That doesn’t mean much to the average person, but it translates to a much beefier piston than in the stock suspension and comparable to even the BP-51.
 In fact, it’s actually larger than the aptly named BP-51’s 51mm piston.

-If you aren’t aware of why some shocks include “2.0” or “2.5” in the name, it usually refers to the diameter of the shock body.
+If you are wondering why some shocks include “2.0” or “2.5” in the name, it usually refers to the diameter of the shock body.

 A comparable kit, the Dobinsons IMS kit, for example, has a 50mm piston and a 2.2″ shock body.
 This means that the MT64 has more capacity for oil, which makes it capable of going further on even terrain without shock fade.
 Compared to a 2.0 shock with a 1.8″ piston, the MT64 can hold up to 90% more oil!